vc-bonn/charonload/README.md

     ```cpp
     #include <torch/python.h>

+    torch::Tensor generate_tensor();  // Implemented somewhere in <my_cpp_cuda_ext>

     PYBIND11_MODULE(TORCH_EXTENSION_NAME, m)
     {
-        // Define some bindings which can take PyTorch tensors as input and output.
-        // ...
-        m.def("some_function", &some_function, "Documentation of some_function");
+        m.def("generate_tensor", &generate_tensor, "Optional Python docstring");
     }
     ```

 ## Contributing

-If you would like to contribute to CharonLoad, you can find more information in the Contributing guide.
+If you would like to contribute to CharonLoad, you can find more information in the [Contributing](https://vc-bonn.github.io/charonload/src/contributing.html) guide.

 ## License